Ford Fiesta: Discontinuation

-In October 2022 Ford executives announced that the Fiesta is set to be discontinued by mid-2023, as costs of parts increase and drivers opt for SUVs.
+In October 2022, Ford executives announced the discontinuation of the Ford Fiesta, as costs of parts increase and drivers opt for SUVs.
 This will also allow the company to focus on electrifying its lineup.
+The last Ford Fiesta left the production line in Cologne, Germany, on 7 July 2023.
+The final two Ford Fiestas will be kept by Ford, one will join Ford's international heritage fleet, and another Fiesta will join Ford's UK heritage fleet.